Sunday, March 5, 2023

 Read more about my alter ego’s books, in one of which Shakespeare appears live and in person, on:

 ‘O war! thou son of hell’ O Putin!
-Thou son of hell!
-Our thoughts and support are still needed to the people of Ukraine, and the people of Russian who hate this war.
+O Netanyahu!
+Thou sons of hell!
+Our thoughts and support are still needed to the people of Ukraine, and the people of Russian who hate this war, and now the people of Gaza, and the people of Israel who hate the war.
 Protest in any way you can!
 And don’t give up hope.
 ‘True hope is swift, and flies with swallow's wings.

 The book is available for those of you in Great Britain and parts of Europe on this site: